Debra Moss CurtisProfessor of Law

 Debra Moss Curtis became a full-time member of the faculty in 2001.
 Her current teaching focus is on Contracts, UCC: Secured Transactions and UCC: Sales.
 She also has taught Law Office Management Workshop, Introduction to the 4th Amendment in the online AAMPLE program, and Lawyering Skills and Values.
 She was promoted to Full Professor with tenure in 2008.

-Most of her scholarship has been in the area of attorney ethics, lawyering skills, critical reading, and learning skills.
-Her most recent work is a "Legal Education at a Crossroads" a book examining curricular change in law schools nationwide.
-Her most recent law review article is a fifty-state survey on the Attorney Discipline process throughout the United States.
-In addition, other recent works examine the law school curriculum and how to apply traditional educational-based curriculum evaluation tools to its reform.
+Most of her scholarship has been in the area of curriculum reform, attorney ethics, lawyering skills, critical reading, and learning skills.
+Her most recent work is “Beg Borrow or Steal: Ten Lessons Law Schools Can Learn from Other Educational Programs" and is pending publication.
+Other recent works include "Legal Education at a Crossroads" a book examining curricular change in law schools nationwide and fifty-state survey on the Attorney Discipline process throughout the United States published in the Journal of the Legal Profession.

 Professor Curtis is also involved in community activities.
 She recently completed a two-year term as President of the Tufts Lawyers Association, a nationwide network of attorneys.
-She is a member of Justice Lewis' "Justice Teaches" program and a presenter in the Bar's "Benchmarks" program promoting adult civics education.
-She has contributed to editing a statewide voters guide regarding merit retention of judges.
-She also teaches Law Day activities to both elementary and middle school students in Palm Beach County.
+She is a frequent presenter in the Bar's "Benchmarks" program promoting adult civics education.
+She has contributed to editing a statewide voters guide regarding merit retention of judges and serves as a national advisor to Our Courts America, dedicated to bringing adult civics education nationwide.
+She also teaches Law Day activities to middle school students in Palm Beach County.